zer0cache/matic-docs/docs/avail/introduction/what-is-avail.md

 :::note A Robust General-Purpose Scalable Data Availability Layer

-* Enable standalone chains or sidechains with arbitrary execution environments to bootstrap validator security without needing to create and manage their own validator set by guaranteeing transaction data availability
+* Enable standalone chains or sidechains with arbitrary execution environments to bootstrap validator security without needing to create and manage their own validator set by guaranteeing transaction data availability.

-* Layer-2 solutions such as Validiums to offer increased scalability throughput by using Avail as an off-chain data availability layer
+* Layer-2 solutions such as Validiums to offer increased scalability throughput by using Avail as an off-chain data availability layer.

 :::